parrt/msds501/notes/reading-code.md

         Y.append(X[i])
 ```

-This loop implements the slice pattern that extracts a subset of elements from a list.
+This loop implements the slice operation that extracts a subset of elements from a list.
 In this case, it is choosing elements in range a..b of `X`, inclusively, and adding them to `Y`.

 That implementation is very inefficient because it wants the entire list to get the elements in a range.
 It's much faster and easier to understand if we change the bounds of the loop to the range of interest: